Seteeri/Particle/README.md

 # Goals

-* To achieve goals and objectives, efficiently and effectively aka "getting work done"
+* To achieve goals and objectives, efficiently and effectively ("getting $hit done")
-  * Focus: development speed > performance
+  * Focus: development time > performance
   * C always exists for maximum speed/performance
 * To remember everything, an extension of the human brain (Evernote/Stepan Pachikov)
 * To structure a system in such a way that it can be described, explained, and understood as a whole (Oberon/Niklaus Wurth)